mnaamani/node-otr4/doc/tutorial.md

 ### Sessions

 A session is an event emitter.
-The first thing todo is to hookup the session to the underlying network connection/socket/xmpp trnasport.
+The first thing todo is to hookup the session to the underlying network connection/socket/xmpp transport.
 Lets assume we have established a TCP socket **"client"** to our contact:

 	var net = require('net');